meilisearch/documentation/reference/features/distinct.md

 The distinct attribute is a special, user-designated field.
 It is most commonly used to prevent MeiliSearch from returning a set of several similar documents, instead forcing it to return only one.

 The value of a field configured as a distinct attribute will always be unique among returned documents.
-This means there will **never be more than one occurrence of the same value** of a distinct attribute field in the different documents returned by MeiliSearch.
+This means **there will never be more than one occurrence of the same value** in the distinct attribute field among the returned documents.

 When multiple documents have the same value for the distinct attribute, MeiliSearch returns only the highest-ranked result after applying [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules).
 If two or more documents are equivalent in terms of ranking, MeiliSearch returns the first result according to its `internal_id`.